The ongoing attacks on the port of Hodeidah are multiplying the horror and death in Yemen.

 As well as the threat of violence, more than 1.1 million Yemenis have been infected with cholera – 2,300 of whom have died as a result.
 The World Health Organisation has called it “the worst cholera outbreak in the world.”

-CARE has already reached more than 2 million people in Yemen, providing life-saving food, water and medical supplies to those in need.
+CARE is already reaching more than 1 million people every month in Yemen, providing lifesaving food, water, medical supplies, and other critical aid to those in need.

 How CARE is helping

 CARE has worked in Yemen since 1992 and is one of few international aid agencies braving the conflict and continuing to deliver humanitarian aid under extremely challenging circumstances.
-We have already reached more than 2 million people in some of the hardest-hit and most hard-to-reach areas with lifesaving water and food.
+We have already reached millions people in some of the hardest-hit and most hard-to-reach areas.

 Working with local partner organisations, we are repairing water systems, constructing toilets, distributing hygiene kits and relief supplies.